-As the name implies, CAH is a congenital disease and is often apparent at birth.
-I might have used this terminology to illustrate and explain adrenal dysfunction in SARD dogs.
+As the name implies, CAH is a congenital disease and is often apparent at birth, but not always.
+In many cases it does not appear until later in life .
+I might have used CAH terminology to illustrate and explain adrenal dysfunction in SARD dogs.
 But veterinarians said, “CAH is congenital.
 These dogs were not born with SARD!”
 And the discussion was ended.

 In the field of veterinary medicine, a general practice vet named Alfred Plechner pioneered the use of low-dose cortisol in animals without a standard Addison’s diagnosis.
 He developed a laboratory test that assayed cortisol and total estrogen.
 He dubbed the scenario of low cortisol plus elevated adrenal estrogen Plechner’s syndrome.